gcarbo01/db-schema-design-guidelines/README.md

 **Alignment with Business Goals** <br>
 Architects align the data model with business goals and requirements, which is crucial for delivering valuable insights and supporting decision-making processes.
 ## Capabilities
-Listed below are capabilities in no particular order.
-Do your research.
+I've listed the capabilities in no particular order.
 Most of these capabilities provide some references to tools and libraries.
 Most of them are open-sourced.
-These may flourish or die without notice. <br>
+These may flourish or die without notice.
+## Use
+After reading any of the capabilities, I recommend doing your own research.
+If you have comments or disagree, or find gaps, pls reach out, collaborators are welcome to the project.<br>
 Each of the capabilities may apply to one or more Categories.
 So they are tagged by "Category".
 <br>
 <br>